 If the 1000 m elevation difference from Arieseni up to here, on the Cucurbata Mare, did not suck up your energy, you can continue up to the Hen Mountain.
 There is a steep descent, where on a 1.5 km road you lose 300 m elevation difference.

-Back on the main road we continue with the red line marking.
+Back on the main road we continue the mountain biking trip on the red line marking.
 We pass through the clearing that soon gives place to the fir-tree forest.
 Before we enter the forest we pass by a crossroad.

 The left road goes down to the Ariesul Mic Valley and the right one to the Crisciorul de Jos village.
 Both are good trails for mountain biking.
 It is here that you have the last chance to redraw from the ridge, up to the Avram Iancu Village, on the Ariesul Mic Valley.
 You have a 20 km descent.